 Nectar Rich Plants

-Poppies and daisies of all varieties are perfect for bees, as are Echinacea, as they have specific profiles in infrared light (the spectrum which bees see best) that attract best using specific heat signals from great distances.
+Poppies and daisies of all varieties are perfect for bees, as are Echinacea and Phacelia, as they have specific profiles in infrared light (the spectrum which bees see best) that attract best using specific heat signals from great distances.

 The most important tip for attracting bees to the garden though is to not overthink it.
 The neater and better planned your garden, the less likely you are to have bees.